h5law/h5law.github.io/content/posts/a-year-in-pokt.md

 ## Introduction

 Hey 👋, I'm [h5law](https://github.com/h5law).
-I'm 23, I am on a one year foundation degree in Computer Science at university - a full 3 year course seemed pointless to me in today's times.
 I will probably say this a few times but in Web3 its not about who you are, but what you can deliver.
-If you can learn something yourself and get to a point where you are able to ship feature after feature without any degree, I see that as a win.
+If you can learn something yourself and get to a point where you are able to ship feature after feature without any degree or other expensive pieces of paper, then I see that as a win.
 This last year has been a wild ride for me, and as a "memoir" of sorts I thought I'd write down some of the highlights.

 So in addition to being a student I am a protocol developer at [Pocket Network](https://pokt.network) working on building out the new version